pairshaped/curlingio-docs/docs/club-management/leagues.md

 ### Summary & Description

-When you enter a summary, it will show up on the list view of your leagues or competitions when members come to Curling I/O.
+When you enter a summary, it will show up on the list view of your leagues or competitions when members come to Curling IO.
 For leagues, we recommend entering your draw times.
 E.g. 7:00 & 9:00 PM

 The description shows up when your members click on the name of the league or competition and also when they assign a curler profile or fill in required information for it.